jbrayton/Scrollers/README.md

 The scroller has a white background even though the web content has a yellow background.
 I am looking for a way to give the scroller the same background color as that of the webview.

+On macOS an app does not have direct access to the `NSScroller` of a `WkWebView`, and it does not seem possible to find the `NSScroller` of a `WKWebView` by traversing the view hierarchy.

 ## CSS Scroller Approach

 The `-webkit-scrollbar` pseudo-element provides the ability for a scroller to be styled via CSS.
 The CSS below provides a reasonable approximation of a standard macOS scroller on a yellow background, but it varies in one important respect.
 The CSS can specify one color for the scroller knob when the mouse is hovering over it, and a different color for the scroller knob when the mouse is not hovering it.